 CAC Georgia’s Guiding Principles

 CACGA believes access to strong, local children’s advocacy centers will provide child victims and their non-offending family members with the unique services they need to begin their journey toward hope, justice and healing.
 CACGA always explores, develops and documents strategies for developing additional CACs and/or expanding services of existing CACs, while continuing to provide professional, technical, training and other support services for our CACs.
 Many of our CACs are nationally recognized facilities, and have been for many years, which means numerous CAC professionals who work for children within Georgia are the best in the nation.
 But regardless of status, all of our CACs perform critical roles and services for children and families in their respective communities.

-Currently, there are 42 children’s advocacy centers in the United States, the second most in the country.
-This includes 23 Georgia CACs that are fully accredited by the National Children’s Alliance, which is the fifth most in the United States.
+Currently, there are 47 children’s advocacy centers in Georgia.
+All 47 Georgia CACs that are fully accredited by the National Children’s Alliance, which is seventh in the United States.